-What can be learned from this example of Dr. Pepper’s rebranding campaign?
+What can be learned from Dr Pepper’s failed rebranding campaign?

 Black & Decker

-Black & Decker is a well known international company that sells power tools.
-When in 2014 they decided to change the logo there was a lot of mixed feeling about it.
+Black & Decker is a well-known international company that sells power tools.

-What can be learned from Black & Decker’s example of a rebranding fail?
+What can be learned from Black & Decker’s example of bad branding?

-What can we learn this example of Oxford Dictionary Rebranding Logo failure?
+What can we learn from the Oxford Dictionary rebranding failure?

-Originality is a must.
-Do not copy from other brands and if you have it remember to show your heritage in your logo.
+Also, if you have it, remember to show your heritage in your logo.

-During 2008, the bank company Capital One made the right decision of trying to give a new look to the logo design.
-It would have been a good idea if the design did not look like coming from 30 years ago.
+Luckily, in 2008, the bank company Capital One made the right decision of trying to give a new look to the logo design.

-The newly added swoosh with gradient colour really does not give a fresh look to a company that bases all their industry on trust and reputation.
+However, the newly added swoosh with gradient color really does not give a fresh look to a company that bases all of its industry on trust and reputation.

 What can we learn from this example of a rebrand fail?

-Do not add unnecessary and old elements in your new design.
+Do not add unnecessary or old-fashioned elements to your new design.